Resources

 The Baby Loss Guide by Zoe Clark-Coates

-BOOK: Practical and compassionate support with a day-by-day resource to navigate the path of grief
+FACTUAL: Practical and compassionate support with a day-by-day resource to navigate the path of grief.

 Grieving Parents: Surviving Loss as a Couple by Nathalie Himmelrich